Notes about top level win limits, odds, features & CAD accounts

 sportsbook providers can apply for licenses to serve Ontario.
 With these iGaming

-licenses, the AGCO will thus permit the existence and operation of fully legal &
+licenses, the AGCO will thus permit the existence and operation of fully licensed

-licensed Ontario betting sites.
-For coverage of the new Canadian sports betting
+& legal Ontario betting sites.
+For coverage of the new Canadian sports betting landscape,

 The best high-limit sports betting sites for wealthy people in Canada: Top online